Brief comments on Jackiw-Teitelboim gravity coupled to Liouville theory: The conformal field theory

-Then, in order to realize the theory as a 2D CFT representing a non-critical string theory, we have to impose the condition $h=1$, which is directly satisfied by the original definition of the Liouville cosmological term, being proportional to $e^{\kappa (X^{0}+X^{1})}$.

-An question could appear in this point:\ it could be possible to ask whether the constraints $h=1$ and $\varepsilon =0$ represent additional restrictions which need to be imposed on the theory indeed; in fact, these constraints are necessary conditions required by the stringy interpretation of the model as a consistent non-critical theory.
-The point is that, since our further analysis involving the $\beta $-function equations will permit to recover the equations (\ref{peso}) and (\ref{log}) as necessary conditions for conformal invariance of the model, we see these equations as the necessary constraints to be impossed in order to obtain a quantum conformal field theory.
-In the next section, we will remark this point with more detail.
+Unlike (\ref{taq}), (\ref{La14bis})which is actually a primary field with conformal dimension $h$.
+For (\ref{taq}) to be a primary operator we should, in addition, to impose $\epsilon =0$.
+Besides, in order to realize the interacting theory as a 2D CFT describing a non-critical string theory, we have to impose the marginal condition $h=1$, which is directly satisfied by the original definition of the Liouville cosmological term, the latter being proportional to $e^{\kappa (X^{0}+X^{1})}$.
+Here, the question might arise as to whether the constraints $h=1$ and $\varepsilon =0$ actually represent additional restrictions that need to be imposed on the theory.
+This is actually the case.
+These constraints seem to be necessary conditions for the model to yield a consistent non-critical theory.
+Our analysis of the $\beta $-function equations, which we will carry out in the next section, shows how conditions (\ref{peso}) and (\ref{log}) are reobtained as necessary conditions conformal invariance.

-On the other hand, in order to make the charge $\mathcal{T}_{\Lambda }(w)$ a primary field, we also need to impose the constraint $\varepsilon =0$ which turns the operator (\ref{taq}) into a diagonal (prelogarithmic) operator.
+As said above, in order to render $\mathcal{T}_{\Lambda }(w)$ a primary operator, we also need to impose the constraint $\varepsilon =0$ which turns the operator (\ref{taq}) into a diagonal (prelogarithmic) operator.
 Thus, we obtain the following condition

 which can be written in terms of the original parameters as follows